How Agencies Track Product Mentions and Brand Safety in Video Content

 One practical advantage of automated verification that is easy to overlook is documentation.
 When a brand asks for evidence that their campaign was executed as agreed, manually reviewed content rarely produces anything more than a verbal confirmation.

 For agencies operating under contracts with performance guarantees or brand safety clauses, having this documentation available without additional review effort is a meaningful operational benefit.
+In cases where a violation did occur, the timestamped evidence also makes it straightforward to provide specific documentation to the brand about what happened and when.

 Getting Started